-The board meets with the CEO and the senior leadership team every two months.
+The Board meets with the CEO and Senior Leadership Team every two months.

 Dianne has been on the CHASE Board since it’s commencement in 2013.
 She is an experienced Senior Executive who has led and managed health services and projects for many years.
 Dianne is currently the CEO CHIRP Community Health in Castlemaine.
 She has worked as an Executive leader in different community health services and held senior leadership roles in the hospital sector in acute, rehabilitation, aged and ambulatory care settings.
 She has also been the Executive Officer of a primary care partnership.
 Dianne has a strong commitment to the social model of health and social justice working with and in communities to achieve outcomes.
 This includes a focus on improving access, health and well-being, service delivery, continuums of care and equity for people.
 Dianne is also interested in service redesign and leading change that ensures that services and programs are regularly evaluated with clients and the community so that programs are effective, efficient and adequately meet the communities’ needs.